 Jackson opened Eastern Standard in 2005 as Bar Manager, quickly cementing the neighborhood brasserie’s reputation as one of the country’s best bars, known for its attention to properly crafted cocktails and unwavering hospitality in a high-volume environment.
 Jackson’s iconic, expansive cocktail program offering more than 60 classic and new creations has secured Eastern Standard national attention from USA Today as one of the country’s “Top 10 Hotel Bars” in 2006, Esquire magazine as one of the “Best Bars in America” in both 2008 and 2010 and Tales of the Cocktail’s Spirited Awards for “Best High Volume Cocktail Bar” in 2012 and “Best American Restaurant Bar” in 2015).
 In 2011, Nightclub & Bar magazine named Jackson “Bartender of the Year.”

-The same year, Jackson introduced the next iteration of his vision when he opened The Hawthorne, where he has built has built an experience revolving around a commitment to thoughtfully crafted cocktails, continued cocktail/spirits education and curating truly exceptional moments for guests.
-Under Jackson’s guidance, The Hawthorne has received local and national acclaim, most recently as a 2013, 2014 and 2015 James Beard Foundation Award semifinalist for “Outstanding Bar Program” – the only New England establishment to receive the honor in 2014.
+The same year, Jackson introduced the next iteration of his vision when he opened The Hawthorne, where he has built an experience revolving around a commitment to thoughtfully crafted cocktails, continued cocktail/spirits education and curating truly exceptional moments for guests.
+Under Jackson’s guidance, The Hawthorne has received local and national acclaim, most recently named "Best American Hotel Bar" at the 2017 Tales of the Cocktail Spirited Awards, a 2013, 2014 and 2015 James Beard Foundation Award semifinalist for “Outstanding Bar Program” – the only New England establishment to receive the honor in 2014.
 He was also personally recognized as a finalist for “Best Bar Mentor” at the 2013 and 2014 Tales of the Cocktail Spirited Awards and as a 2014 Wine Enthusiast Wine Star Award nominee for “Mixologist/Brand Ambassador of the Year.”